-- 5.9.1 In addition to school-based encounters with employers, pupils should have first-hand experience of the workplace.
+- 5.9.1 In addition to school-based encounters with employers, pupils will have first-hand experience of the workplace.
 This is particularly valuable for pupils from disadvantaged backgrounds who may not have access to a diverse range of role models. - 5.9.2 The school will ensure that by the age of 16, every pupil has had at least one experience of a workplace, and one further such experience by the age of 18. - 5.9.3 The school will pay particular attention to work placements for pupils with SEND.
 Some pupils with SEND may find work placements particularly helpful, especially where pupils find it difficult to imagine a work context, or to counter low aspirations. - 5.9.4 When arranging work placements for pupils with SEND, the school will carefully match the placement to the abilities, needs and aspirations of the pupil.
-The school will consider whether pupils with SEND need additional support in the work placement to make sure it is a valuable and positive experience, and secure that support where needed, working with the employer. - 5.9.5 High quality and meaningful work experience forms a required part of 16-19 study programmes.
+The school will consider whether pupils with SEND need additional support in the work placement to make sure it is a valuable and positive experience, and secure that support where needed, working with the employer. - 5.9.5 High quality and meaningful work experience form a required part of 16-19 study programmes.
 A more flexible approach can be adopted for younger pupils and does not necessarily have to involve a traditional placement.
-Options could include: - workplace visits - work experience (1-2 weeks) - volunteering - job shadowing
+Options could include: - workplace visits - volunteering - job shadowing - visits in school from employers - virtual work experience - 5.9.6 The school will adopt the strengthened Gatsby Benchmark 6 and implement a structured work experience programme.
+All pupils will have meaningful, first-hand experiences of the workplace to support their career exploration and personal development.